 REACH annexes IV and V contain substances that are exempted from registration.
 Annex IV to REACH regulation lists substances that are considered to cause minimum risk because of their intrinsic properties, since sufficient information is known about them (e.g. fructose; glucose; lactose).
 Registration is deemed inappropriate or unnecessary for the substances included in Annex V to REACH regulation.
 For example, substances which result from a chemical reaction that occurs incidental to storage of another substance, mixture or article, are included in Annex V.

 REACH REGULATION IMPACT ON COSMETIC PRODUCTS

 REACH impacts a wide range of companies included in several sectors.
 Substances used and marketed as cosmetic ingredients are within the scope of this regulation.

 In the EU, all cosmetic products are subject to Cosmetics Regulation (EC) No. 1223/2009, CLP Regulation (EC No. 1272/2008) and REACH Regulation (EC No. 1907/2006).

 When a company uses ingredients purchased from a EU supplier, it is considered a downstream user and it must check with the supplier or manufacturer of such substances if they are registered for cosmetic use or if they are exempted from registration.
-If, on the other hand, a company manufactures its own ingredients or imports them from outside the EU, these substances must be registered according to REACH if they are produced or manufactured at more than one tonne per year.
+If, on the other hand, a company manufactures its own ingredients or imports them from outside the EU, these substances must be registered according to REACH if they are produced or manufactured above a certain threshold.

 Finished products imported from outside the EU may contain substances that are subject to REACH requirements.
 If a company imports these products, it is considered a REACH importer of each individual chemical substance contained in such products.

 - European Chemicals Agency – Legislation – REACH.
-Available at: https://echa.europa.eu/regulations/reach/understanding-reach
+Available from: https://echa.europa.eu/regulations/reach/understanding-reach